Kendall Roy's 'L To The OG' from 'Succession' hits streaming services | NME

 While fans of Succession eagerly anticipate the show’s third season, the HBO drama has given Kendall Roy’s rap song ‘L To The OG’ an official release on all streaming services.

-Listen to it below.
+- READ MORE: Are you watching Succession, the US drama from the creator of Peep Show?
+It has quietly become the best show on TV

-In case you don’t watch the show, which NME called the best show on television last year, ‘L To The OG’ was performed by Kendall, played by Jeremy Strong, in tribute to his billionaire father Logan in one of the show’s most memorable moments to date.
+In Succession season two, ‘L To The OG’ was performed by Roy, played by Jeremy Strong, in tribute to his billionaire father Logan in one of the show’s most memorable moments to date.

-The official release of the song also an instrumental composed by Nicholas Britell.
+The official release of the song also included an instrumental composed by Nicholas Britell, who helms the score for the show.
+Find both versions below.

 “It was an impulse.
-I didn’t plan it out,” Strong told Variety of the performance in the show.
+I didn’t plan it out,” Strong told Variety of his performance in the show.

 “I watched a lot of rap performances and just looked at the behaviour.
 In general, I think it’s important to never prescribe anything so I just went for it.”